-The skeletal density is the density of the material that constitute the particle, without porosity
+The particle skeletal density is the density of the material that constitute the particle, without porosity.

-Skeletal density is to be measured by gas pycnometry (liquid pycnometry is not accurate)
+The Solid Skeletal density is to be measured by gas pycnometry thanks to a gas pycnometer (liquid pycnometry is not accurate)

 Note : the method presented below is simplified, the objective being to present a concept, not to give an accurate method of calculation.